AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 You can also consult the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md) for more updates.

+## July 2020 {#july-2020}

+A new section has been added with guidelines related to Campaign Classic monitoring.
+[Read more](../../production/using/monitoring-guidelines.md)

 ## June 2020 {#june-2020}

 Use cases have been added on how to [encrypt](../../workflow/using/how-to-use-workflow-data.md#use-case-gpg-encrypt) and [decrypt](../../workflow/using/importing-data.md#use-case-gpg-decrypt) data using Control Panel and Campaign workflows.